hsc996/EventScape-T3A2-A/README.md

 EventScape's focus on privacy, creativity and community engagement makes it ideal for individuals and groups seeking a unique and user-friendly way to organise events, from casual gatherings to larger-scale activites.

 ## Core Features

 1. **Event Creation**:
    * Add event name, date, time, location, and description.
    * Pre-set templates and colour schemes for quick customisation.
    * Options to set events as Public and Private
-   * User can track what events they’re attending on their Calendar page
+   * User can track what events they’re attending on the My Calendar page

 2. **RSVP and Guest Management**:
    * Simple RSVP system for attendees, they can pick attending, maybe or cannot attend